-13 On page 3, below Submodel Image Options, click Select All.
+13 On page 3, in the Submodel Image Options area, click Select All.

-TIP: In the Logo and Link Options, you can choose to replace ER/Studio's default Embarcadero Technologies logo in favor of your own corporate logo (and Hyperlink).
+TIP: In the Logo and Link Options, you can choose to replace the ER/Studio® Data Architect default Embarcadero Technologies logo in favor of your own corporate logo (and Hyperlink).